johnharris85/k8s-playground/README.md

 You need the following installed to use this playground.
 - `Vagrant`, version 1.9.3 or better.
 Earlier versions of vagrant do not work with the Vagrant Ubuntu 16.04 box and network configuration.

+    - You may also want to install the `vagrant-cachier` plugin, which will speed up package installation by caching `apt`.
+You can install the plugin by running `$ vagrant plugin install vagrant-cachier`.
 - `VirtualBox`, tested with Version 5.1.18 r114002
 - Internet access, this playground pulls Vagrant boxes from the Internet as well as installs Ubuntu application packages from the Internet.